Sammyjo20/saloon-docs/the-basics/request-body-data/stream-body.md

 }
 </code></pre>

-Next, you will need to add the `HasBody` trait to your request.
+Next, you will need to add the `HasStreamBody` trait to your request.
 This trait will implement the `body()` method that the `HasBody` interface requires.
 It also provides a method `defaultBody()` which you can extend to provide a default body on your request.

 <pre class="language-php"><code class="lang-php">&#x3C;?php